 Their popularity is huge.
-In the financial year 2013-14, the DVLA says that it sold 246,484 personalised registration numbers.
+In the financial year 2018-19, the DVLA says that it sold almost 404,000 personalised registration plates.

 There are three key rules for personalised number plates:

-The more attractive the personalised number plate, the higher the value.
-Regardless of cost, a personalised number plate can only be registered with the DVLA using one of the following documents: V750, V778, V62 or V5C.
+Personalised number plates can only be registered with the DVLA using either a V750, V778, V62 or V5C.

 Drivers with personalised number plates should be aware that if their vehicle is stolen or written off then they could be at risk of losing the plate.

-It was found that if a car insurance policy includes cover for personalised number plates and a claim is made for the cost of the car, including the plate, then the insurer owns the vehicle that the registration number is assigned to and, therefore, owns the rights to the registration number.
+If your car insurance policy includes cover for personalised number plates and your car is stolen or written off, you'll get a settlement payout to cover the cost of the plate.
+However, then the insurer owns the vehicle that the registration number is assigned to and therefore owns the rights to the registration number.

 To produce the replacement they will need original documentation to prove that you are the owner of the car (such as a V5 document) and proof of your identity and address.

-There are certain requirements every number plate needs to be legal:
+There are certain requirements every number plate needs to be legal.
+They must:

 Failure to show your number plate can incur a £1,000 fine and your vehicle will fail its MOT.